 On arrival the visitors will be asked for proof of their identify and will sign in.
 The visitors will also be informed of the fire drill procedures and will be asked to read a safeguarding form.
-The information will contain the following:- with the children, in order to protect the children I will forward this information to the Designated Safeguarding Leads.
-These Professionals are Grace Raines or Laura Workman.
-This information will then be recorded in the Safeguarding File and I will sign to give my consent for this information to then be investigated further, following Countryside Day Nursery's safeguarding policies."
+The information will contain the following:-

-"If during my visit a child discloses any information which I may think maybe of safeguarding concerns, or if I witness a staff member/student behaving inappropriately
+"If during my visit a child discloses any information which I may think maybe of safeguarding concerns, or if I witness a staff member/student behaving inappropriately with the children, in order to protect the children I will forward this information to the